devmachiine/npm-nano-module/README.md

 However the version number only reflects the interactions with a module/package.
 Sometimes.
 The behaviour changes from version to version, and a 0.0.x bump could still be a breaking change anyway.

-Another topic that animated me to start this project, was that I found it somehow crazy that a website cah have over 500 MB of dependencies.
+Another topic that animated me to start this project, was that I found it somehow crazy that a website can have over 500 MB of dependencies.
 Do we really need to download *all* the code, even if you only run a subset ?
 Not that 5 or even 50GB of dependencies would be problem for our machines, the lazy loading aspect is purely out of curiosity and the inconvenience of waiting for progress bars and spinners.. ⏳

-What we want is to re-use shared code, without pushing breaking changes to unknown consumers, and signal updates that people can opt into. *(eg. security, bugfixes and performance improvements)*
+What we want is to re-use shared code, without pushing breaking changes to unknown consumers, and signal updates that people can opt into. *(eg. bugfixes, security and performance improvements)*

 This project is a step in that direction.

 ## Next steps

- - Registry to add and search functions
+ - Registry where people can add and search nano modules
  - Mechanism to singal interesting updats.
-Not updating for changes irrelevant to our code (ex the author changed their mind about a name)
+Not updating for changes irrelevant to our code (ex. the author changed their mind about a name)
- - Tool to update dependencies in a tested incremental way
+ - Tool to update dependencies in a tested, incremental way
  - Plugin/Extension for auto completion

 <!--